abinavpp/solc-mlir-demo/README.md

 Read more about it [here](solc-mlir.md).
 It's currently hosted at [era-solidity (mlir branch)](https://github.com/matter-labs/era-solidity/tree/mlir).

+**Disclaimer**: solc-mlir is still in active development, not feature-complete, and should not be considered a replacement for solc at this stage.

 The biggest improvement currently is compile-time (**upto 16x** faster with multi-threaded lowering), especially in the presence of multiple contracts where we utilize a multi-threaded lowering pipeline.
 See the current improvements